 We will do our best to keep this updated, but please see the above links for the most accurate and timely information.

-EL PASO COUNTY: The fire ban in Unincorporated El Paso been rescinded as of July 30, 2018.
+EL PASO COUNTY: El Paso County is under stage 1 fire restrictions as of June 3, 2022.
 See specifics here.

-DOUGLAS COUNTY: The fire ban in Douglas County has been rescinded as of July 26, 2018.
+PARK COUNTY: No fire restrictions in place as of July 18, 2022.
 See specifics here.

 *Recent rainfall and cooler temperatures have reduced the danger of wildfire; however, people are encouraged to be vigilant as the danger of fire is always present.
 Additionally, please be aware that individual fire protection districts may still have restrictions in place within their respective boundaries.